 In World War Two, the tensions caused by the first Five Year Plan proved consequential.
 Ukrainians, for example, who were subject to its disastrous effects were more willing to collaborate with the Nazis against the USSR.

-The first Five Year Plan actually lasted four years, as it supposedly met all of its objectives earlier than expected.
+The first Five Year Plan actually lasted 4 years, as it supposedly met all of its objectives earlier than expected.
 On the other hand, this can be ascribed to Russian propaganda efforts.
-Nevertheless, the first plan and those that followed, which continued the general objectives of the first while also emphasizing the production of military hardware, were critical in preparing Russia for an industrialised war.
+Nevertheless, the first plan and those that followed, which continued the general objectives of the first while also emphasising the production of military hardware, were critical in preparing Russia for an industrialised war.